Mariam1341/CORELIA-JAVA-INTERN/README.md

 ---

+### 🌟 Employee Directory Project (JSF + JPA + MySQL)
+This project is a web-based Employee Directory built using JavaServer Faces (JSF 2.2), JPA (Hibernate), and MySQL, deployed on Tomcat 9.
+It demonstrates a full CRUD (Create, Read, Update, Delete) application with clean layering between entity, DAO, service, and JSF managed bean.

+### ✅ Features:
+List all employees in a data table

+Add new employees (name, email, department)

+Edit existing employee details

+Delete employees

+Server-side validation and data binding with JSF

+Persistence with JPA and MySQL database

+Simple and clean UI with JSF Facelets

+### 🛠️ Technologies:
+Java 1.8

+JSF 2.2 (Mojarra)

+JPA (Hibernate)

+MySQL

+MySQL Connector

+Servlet API

+Tomcat 9

+Maven

+---

 ## 🎬 Demo Videos

 You can find short demo clips for each project in the `demo/` folder or linked below: